Not everyone has the financial resources to buy expensive shares from some of the world's largest companies.

 Generally speaking, buying fractional shares gives you most of the benefits that buying a whole share or investing in an ETF does.
 First of all, their value is indexed to the price of the company or fund in which you have invested, and increases or decreases in value as the price changes.

-A small detail about fractional shares: the ones offered by most of the neobrokers such as Vivid do not give you voting rights at shareholder meetings.
+A small detail about fractional shares: the ones offered by most of the neobrokers such as Vivid do not give you voting rights at shareholder meetings, nor let you benefit from dividends.
 It means that when you buy a fractional share with your Vivid account, you don't end up owning the underlying stock, as it is technically not possible to co-own a stock.
 You can learn more about how Vivid fractional shares work here.